 However, it can be very complicated to know exactly what support you should be getting from Children’s Services.

 If you have spent three months or more in local authority care, you will be eligible for a contextual offer.
 Our contextual offer is a grade reduction of up to two grades below the standard entry requirements.
 Once here, data shows that our contextual offer students achieve above average academically.
 If you’re at school or college in Bristol you may also be eligible for our Bristol Scholars programme.

 Gateway to Medicine/Dentistry/Veterinary Science eligibility

 Our 'Gateway to...' courses are aimed at students who have the potential to become doctors, dentists or vets, but do not meet the academic entry criteria to apply directly to our five-year undergraduate courses.

 Care leavers are normally eligible to be independently assessed for student finance.
-This means that their parents’ household income will not be taken into account when their student finance is calculated.
-If their independent household income is deemed to be below £25,000, they will qualify for maximum financial support.
+This means that your household income will not be taken into account when your student finance is calculated.
+If your independent household income is deemed to be below £25,000, you will qualify for maximum financial support.
 More information is available here.